lorenzo/audit-stash/README.md

 }
 ```

-When using the `Elasticserch` persister, it is recommended that you tell Elasticsearch about the schema of your table.
+When using the `Elasticsearch` persister, it is recommended that you tell Elasticsearch about the schema of your table.
 You can do this
 automatically by executing the following command:

 ```